Signs and Silence

 “You were born with amazing abilities.
 You can see the world beyond the veil and that doesn’t involve angels and other heavenly things.
 There is a story about demons getting missions on Earth, one of them being Beelzebub.
 He was and still is the commander of most legions in Hell.
 He came here once and found a human more interesting than others.
 He possessed a girl and probably left a piece of him behind; a sign.”
 Mehrdir explained before he walked to her and grabbed her hand harshly.

 He rolled up her sleeves and looked after the sign.
 It was supposed to be there, on her forearm, but she was clean.

 “Maybe because I’m not the commander.”
-She rolled her eyes and pushed him away.
+She stated as a matter of fact and pushed him away.

 Mehrdir stared at her thoughtfully.
 She might have been right if he didn’t know it for sure but he did.
 Everyone did.

 “Now, tell me why did you ask Eneizar to come in your place?”

 He was still pondering on the theory that he could be wrong but that rarely happened.